its-mkarmakar/Hack4Bengal-4.0/README.md

 ## 🏁 Final Words

-Participating in **Hackhazard Online Hackathon** was an electrifying journey of creativity and collaboration!
+Participating in **Hack4Bengal 4.0 Online Hackathon** was an electrifying journey of creativity and collaboration!
 We tackled challenges head-on, from debugging to implementing innovative ideas, while learning the importance of teamwork and adaptability.
 Late-night brainstorming sessions brought a mix of inspiration and laughter, and the support from mentors and organizers was incredible.
 Hackhazard truly showcased the spirit of innovation!

 ---